Apple's newest iPhone, featuring a dual-lens camera, better durability, new colors, and more.

 The iPhone 11 features an Intel modem chip with Gigabit-class LTE, 2x2 MIMO, and LAA, Wi-Fi 6 support (802.11ax) with 2x2 MIMO, Bluetooth 5.0, Dual-SIM with eSIM, and an Apple-designed U1 Ultra Wideband chip that improves spatial awareness and allows for better indoor tracking.
 In iOS 13.1, the chip allows for directionally aware suggestions for AirDrop so you can drop files to a person you point your iPhone at.

 Apple is offering the iPhone 11 in 64, 128, and 256GB capacities with prices that start at $699.
-The iPhone 11 officially launched on Friday, September 20.Note: See an error in this roundup or want to offer feedback?
+The iPhone 11 officially launched on Friday, September 20 and can be purchased from the online Apple Store and in Apple retail stores.Note: See an error in this roundup or want to offer feedback?
 Send us an email here.

 How to Buy